 Record Cover, Provocative Percussion, Vol. III

-This is a record cover.
+This is a Record cover.
 It was designed by Josef Albers.
-We acquired it in 2009.
+It is dated 1961 and we acquired it in 2009.
 Its medium is off-set lithograph on white wove paper, gate-fold cardboard, black vinyl 33 1/3 rpm record.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This is one of a set of seven album covers (1959–61) designed by Josef Albers for Command Records.
 The compositions for the series are abstract, relying on differences of scale and color to convey syncopation, rhythm, and tone.